Lakewood today is the sum of all the pasts that have shaped the landscape and the people who shared it.

 Lakewood Village in 1935.
 Cerritos Avenue would become Lakewood Boulevard.

 At Bonner’s orders, no sidewalks were built in Lakewood Village in order to maintain a rural ambiance.
 With the support of village businesses, Bonner succeeded, according to the Long Beach Press-Telegram, in having the name Cerritos Avenue changed to Lakewood Boulevard.

 The houses of Lakewood Village might be built by the owner himself or put up by a building contractor.
 In 1934, noted Los Angeles architect Wallace Neff showed how with a model Honeymoon Cottage at 4519 Village Road.

 John Davies, the first Lakewood Village resident, moved into his new home at 4244 Pepperwood Avenue in the spring of 1935.
 Classes had already begun at the nearby campus of what was then called Long Beach Junior College.

 “Farm homes” and house lots in Lakewood Village did not sell very quickly.
-By 1936, fewer than 30 lots had been sold.
-By 1938, only a few streets had been laid out with names like Whitewood, Graywood, and Sunfield.
+By 1935, only 50 lots had been sold.
+A few streets had been laid out with names like Whitewood, Graywood, and Sunfield.
 Clark Avenue, named for the deceased Copper King, ended almost before it began.

 By 1940, Lakewood Village had just 2,058 residents, even though lots sold for about $700 each.
 It wasn't until 1941 that Lakewood Village began to grow with the support of federal home loan programs and the completion of the Douglas Aircraft plant.